 Relations with national, European and international institutions and advocacy actions

-Intesa Sanpaolo, through the International and Regulatory Affairs Department, develops and oversees relations with national, European and international institutions, regulators and supervisors and stakeholders, with the aim of supporting the Group, its partners and customers in its sustainable development path over time and participate in the discussion on new regulatory proposals, ensuring the knowledge and updating on the evolution of regulations and relevant consultation processes, as well as the timely implementation of corrective measures required by supervisory authorities.
+Intesa Sanpaolo, through the Chief Institutional Affairs and External Communication Officer Governance Area, develops and oversees relations with national, European and international institutions, regulators and supervisors and stakeholders, with the aim of supporting the Group, its partners and customers in its sustainable development path over time and participate in the discussion on new regulatory proposals, ensuring the knowledge and updating on the evolution of regulations and relevant consultation processes, as well as the timely implementation of corrective measures required by supervisory authorities.